global-synchronizer-foundation/configs/Super Validator Operational Processes/testnet-reset-schedule.md

 - At least **two weeks before the scheduled reset**:
   - Announce the planned reset in `#supervalidator-ops` on Slack.
-  - Send an email to `supervalidator-announce@lists.sync.global` with:
+  - Send an email to `supervalidator-announce@lists.sync.global` and `validator-announce@lists.sync.global` with:
     - The planned reset date and time (in UTC)
     - Expected downtime, if any
     - Instructions for operators to back up any relevant data